cinemascience/cinema_testing/pv/5.7.0/readme.md

 3. Type ``./run_tests`` and the test script will run.
 It will open ``ParaView``, create outputs, check those, and open viewers on the resulting databases.

 ### Bugs
+NOTE: 'Filed' column records whether or not the issue has been filed at github.kitware.org.

 | Filed | Bug |
 |:-----:|-----|